iTwin/itwinjs-core/docs/bis/intro/codes.md

 # Element Codes

+##CodeValue
-Every BIS `Element` has a *Code* that represents its formal identifier in the real world.
+Each BIS `Element` has a `CodeValue` string property that holds its *Code*--a human-readable identifier for the real-world entity that the Element represents.
-A Code holds a human-readable string that is used to uniquely identify something.

-Codes are enforced to be unique within a BIS repository.

 A Code conveys information to people and programs that understand the structure of the string and are therefore able to *decode* it.
-Different domains and organizations have different ways of *encoding* business information.
+Different domains and organizations have different ways of *encoding* business information into the *Code*.

-Every Element has a Code.
-For some subclasses of Element, a Code is required and for other subclasses of Element, Code is optional (i.e., it may be `null`.)
+For some subclasses of Element, a Code is required.
+For subclasses of Element representing real-world entities that don’t have a meaningful real-world identifier (e.g. a piece of baseboard, a pile of dirt, an average bolt) the `CodeValue` may be `null`.
+When present, a `CodeValue` should be a human-understandable string, *not* a Guid--`FederationGuid` fulfills that purpose.

 Examples uses for Code include:
 - Asset Tracking Number
 - Tag Number
 - Serial Number